Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/mumei-entry.md

 She also claimed to have never lost her memories to begin with, insisting she vividly remembered a past life full of Ferraris, loyal friends, running water, and undeniable coolness.
 Whether any of that was true remained deeply questionable.
 Her erratic ramblings—like randomly proclaiming a male knight to be pregnant—only fueled the belief that she might be a few marbles short.

-Nanamoo’s rise to fame—or infamy—really began with the launch of her own store: _Nanamoo_.
+Nanamoo’s rise to fame—or infamy—really began with the launch of her own store: _NanaEleven_.
 As FaunaMart’s first ~~victim~~ customer, she quickly caught on to the green CEO’s morally questionable practices and decided to challenge them—not by doing better, but by doing worse.
 Her version of “honest” business?
 Out-scamming the scammer.

 Despite the rivalry, the business war ended with the two swindlers shaking hands, forming an unlikely partnership in the name of profit.
 Together, Fauna and Nanamoo fled the kingdom with pockets full and reputations... complicated.